ItsIgnacioPortal/hacker-scoper/README.md

 - Match any valid URL ([RFC 3986](https://www.rfc-editor.org/rfc/rfc3986.html) Compliant)
 - Attempt to scrape security.txt files from your targets
 - 100% chainable with other tools: Just use `--chain-mode`, and begin piping targets into STDIN!
-- Detection of mis-configured bug-bounty programs
+- Basic detection of mis-configured bug-bounty programs: Detect if an APK package name was set as a domain (`com.android.example` for example)

 ## Installation